bbk-pij-2012-20/JavascriptExercises/basics/readme.md

 <h3>Dynamically-typed:</h3>

-Refers to when type-checking is performed.
-Dynamically-typed (as opposed to statically-typed) does the type checking at run time.
+Refers to the point at which data type-checking is performed.
+Dynamically-typed does the type checking at run time.
+(This is in contrast to statically-typed languages (like C) which do all their type-checking at compile-time.)

 <h3>Weakly-typed:</h3>